DevelopingSpace/starchart/DEPLOY.md

 # Deployment

-Startchart depends on a number of external services, including:
+Starchart depends on a number of external services, including:

 1. MySQL
 2. Amazon Route53